dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 - questions to answer:
   - what policy responses are available?
 UBI and national service
+    - when considering policy response, what is the proper timing? what are the opportunity costs?
   - what policy responses are appealing?
   - delineate the explanation along economic, sociocultural and geopolitical dimensions